apache/allura/README.markdown

     (anvil)~$ cd ~/src/forge/Allura
     (anvil)~/src/forge/Allura$ nohup paster taskd development.ini > ~/logs/taskd.log &

-### Forge SMTP for inbound mail

-Routes messages from email addresses to tools in the forge.

-    (anvil)~/src/forge/Allura$ nohup paster smtp_server development.ini > ~/logs/smtp.log &

-If port 8825 is in use, this command will fail.
-You can check the log file for any errors.
-Edit `development.ini` and change `forgemail.port` to a port number that is not in use.

 ### TurboGears application server

 In order to initialize the Forge database, you'll need to run the following: